mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Source: https://brian2.readthedocs.io/en/stable/advanced/how_brian_works.html

-# How Brian works
+# How Brian works

 In this section we will briefly cover some of the internals of how Brian works.
 This is included here to understand the general process that Brian goes through in running a simulation, but it will not be sufficient to understand the source code of Brian itself or to extend it to do new things.
 For a more detailed view of this, see the documentation in the [Developer’s guide](../developer/index.html).

-## Clock-driven versus event-driven
+## Clock-driven versus event-driven

 Brian is a clock-driven simulator.
 This means that the simulation time is broken into an equally spaced time grid, 0, dt, 2*dt, 3*dt, ….
 At each time step t, the differential equations specifying the models are first integrated giving the values at time t+dt.
 Spikes are generated when a condition such as `v>vt` is satisfied, and spikes can only occur on the time grid.